 When someone says Google, everyone knows what it means, regardless of age, location, or experience.
 The name is so powerful that we don’t say, “I’ll search it online.”
 Instead, we say, “I’ll Google it!”

 But how do you come up with such a clever name for your interesting app?
-How do you choose a name that sticks like Google, Facebook, Twitter or Evernote?
-To inspire you to create a name that really represents your app, we talked to several app developers and entrepreneurs, and asked how they came up with their app names.
-If you’re wondering how to name an app, here are the tips you need.
+How do you choose a name that sticks like Google, Facebook, Twitter, or Evernote?
+For inspiration, we talked to several app developers and entrepreneurs and found out how they came up with their app names.
+In this article, you’ll learn everything you need to know about how to name an app.

 1. Reflect Your App’s Core Features

-“We were talking about how fast the app sends questions from the poll manager’s iOS device to the respondent’s smartphones (because it doesn’t depend on backend servers).
-Someone said it felt like we were sending questions through the air – and that’s how we came up with the idea to call it: QuestionAir.”
+“Our team discussed the speed that our app sends questions from the poll manager to the respondent.
+Someone said it was like sending questions through the air.
+That’s how we came up with the idea to call it ‘QuestionAir.'”

-2. Differentiate Your Name With A Play On Words
+2. Create Your Name With A Play On Words

 3. Keep It Short and Memorable

-A long name with several words and many characters is an surefire way to ensure that users forget the name of your app.
 Ideally, you want a short name with a minimal number of characters that is unique and memorable.
-Skype, SnapChat and Tinder are all billion dollar apps that have short and memorable names.
-Not only are these names easy to remember, but they are also easy for users to communicate when recommending them to their peers.
+Skype, SnapChat, and Tinder are all billion-dollar apps that have short and memorable names.
+These simple names make it easy for users to communicate when recommending these apps to their peers.